Want some great ideas for your website’s multi-page forms?

 2. Quick Base

-Quick Base takes a unique approach to the multi-step form in their example.
+Quick Base takes a unique approach to the multi-page form in their example.
 To start, they have a bold headline telling the visitor what to expect after converting.
 They also have a simple call to action button to click.

 Once a site visitor clicks on the call to action button, the next step of the form appears, which is very simple.
 It only asks for an email and a password.